Kabul Seeks Explanation on Trump Talk of Wiping out Afghanistan

 Afghanistan’s government has been excluded from talks between the U.S. and the Taliban and has accused Pakistan of supporting the insurgency.

-Afghanistan’s government requested Tuesday an explanation for the remarks made by United States President Donald Trump in which he said he could win the Afghan war in just 10 days by wiping out Afghanistan, although having to kill 10 million people.
+The Afghani government requested Tuesday United States President Donald Trump explain his boast of terminating the Afghan war in 10 days by wiping out Afghanistan and its 10 million residents.

 RELATED: